 In 1958–1965, Widlund ran a branch of the gallery in her home on Lidingö, showing crafts, interior design and sculpture, as a meeting place for artists, architects, urban planners and art lovers.
 There was a growing interest in the role of art in public spaces in the 1960s.
 This culminated in a project, Samlaren i det fria (Samlaren in the Open), in 1967–1973, a glass pavilion and sculpture park on Gärdet in Stockholm.

-The exhibition is primarily based on material from the Nationalmuseum archives, Galleri Samlaren Agnes Widlund, and the Art Library’s collection of exhibition catalogues.
+The exhibition was primarily based on material from the Nationalmuseum archives, Galleri Samlaren Agnes Widlund, and the Art Library’s collection of exhibition catalogues.

-The exhibition is on display in the Old Library on the middle floor.
+The exhibition was on display in the Old Library on the middle floor.